-House From Northeast
+House from the Northeast

-House From Southwest
+House from the Southwest

-The special significance of the Charles R. McLaughlin House is best understood within the context of the history of Matthews, N.C., and the town's place in the emergence of other outlying small towns along railroad lines in Mecklenburg County in the late nineteenth and early twentieth centuries.
+The special significance of the Hooks-McLaughlin House (c.1890) is best understood within the context of the history of Matthews, N.C., and the town's place in the emergence of other outlying small towns along railroad lines in Mecklenburg County in the late nineteenth and early twentieth centuries.
 The house has special significance because of its associative history.
+The original owner, Sidney Hooks, was a grocer, cotton merchant, and served as U.S. Postmaster in Matthews.
+Hooks and his family left Matthews In 1894 and moved to Dunn, N.C.
 Charles Rhyon McLaughlin (1868-1952), who lived in Matthews for almost his entire life, was a merchant and prominent citizen of the town.
 Mclaughlin was known as a "Matthews pioneer."
 He was Mayor of Matthews from 1929 until 1941, a span of years during which the town experienced significant growth.
-McLaughlin resided in the Charles R. McLaughlin House from c.
-1907 until his death in 1952, including his entire tenure as the Mayor of Matthews.
+McLaughlin resided in the Hooks-McLaughlin House from 1907 until his death in 1952, including his entire tenure as the Mayor of Matthews.

-The Charles R. McLaughlin House stood at a major entryway to Matthews until the latter years of the twentieth century.
+The Hooks-McLaughlin House stood at a major entryway to Matthews until the latter years of the twentieth century.
 It was at the intersection of North Carolina Highway 51 and West John Street.
 This circumstance had unfortunate consequences.
 In April 1937, two Davidson College students were killed when their automobile struck a tree in McLaughlin's yard.
 A gasoline truck turned over in McLaughlin's front yard in August 1941.
 McLaughlin also suffered personally.
 He was forced to resign as Mayor in May 1941 because of illness, and he never fully regained his health.
 Most poignantly, McLaughlin's wife, Mary Belle Grier McLaughlin (1869-1912), predeceased him by 40 years.
 McLaughlin most likely drew strength from his faith.
 He was member of the Matthews Methodist Church throughout his 83-year life.
-Magnetic field.
+Matthews Methodist Church throughout his 83-year life.

-The Charles R. McLaughlin House also has special significance in terms of the evolution of the built environment of Matthews.
-Historian Richard Mattson describes how between the 1880s and the

-Great Depression of the 1930s a group of "sleepy stagecoach stops or crossroad hamlets" in Mecklenburg County morphed into "centers of local trade with bustling main streets."
+The Hooks-McLaughlin House also has special significance in terms of the evolution of the built environment of Matthews.
+Historian Richard Mattson describes how between the 1880s and the Great Depression of the 1930s a group of "sleepy stagecoach stops or crossroad hamlets" in Mecklenburg County morphed into "centers of local trade with bustling main streets."
 Pineville, Huntersville, Cornelius, and Matthews, says Mattson, followed "common patterns of development that engendered a distinctive small-town landscape."
 One and two-story corbeled brick commercial buildings formed the main streets of these communities, which invariably intersected or were located next to the town's principal railroad tracks.
 Radiating out from the central business district of each of Mecklenburg's small towns was a collection of fashionable residences, commonly on the major thoroughfares, that illustrated the desire of prominent townspeople to fulfill their "urban ambitions."
 11